tarunsaiks/Cyber-Notes-Repo/TryHackMe/OWASP Top 10.md

 - Log access control failures, alert admins when appropriate (PROJECT IDEA - Write a Python script to check for repeated login failures or access failures within a timeframe say 5 mins.) #project-idea
 - Rate-limit API and controller access to minimize the damage.
 - Stateful session identifiers should be invalidated on the server after logout.
 Stateless [JSON Web Token (JWT)](https://www.geeksforgeeks.org/json-web-token-jwt/)should rather be short-lived so that the window of opportunity for an attacker is minimized.
 For longer lived JWTs it's highly recommended to follow the OAuth standards to revoke access.

+# Cryptographic Failures

+Vulnerability arising due to misuse or lack of use of cryptographic algorithms to protect sensitive information.
+Like encrypting data in transit and at rest.
+If not properly i